Distin, London Cornet

 This example of Distin's Light Piston Valve Cornet was made about the time that Distin sold his factory to Boosey and Co. in 1868.
 It was entered into the factory stock book in January 30, 1869 and sold to the New York branch of Boosey and Co. on November 15 of that year.
 The stock book indicates that it was indeed originally silver plated and is in remarkable state of preservation.
 The original silver plating is almost completely intact and while it had a number of dents, the valves are still quite tight.
 This last point is extremely rare in antique cornets.
 It also retains its original case, Bb mouthpipe shank, two bits and lyre.
 Notice that the shank and bits all are stamped "DISTIN".
 Missing from the original kit are the mouthpiece, A shank and crook for G, all of which had a spot in the case.

 The overall length with mouthpiece removed is 12 9/16", the bell rim diameter is 4 7/8" and the bore measures .455".
-It is very interesting that the bell stamp states: "Approved by Levy" because this is about the same year that Courtois introduced its "Levy's Model" which looked just like this as well as the earlier "Koenig's Model" Courtois cornets.
-The more famous Levy model had a smaller bore measuring .449".
-It would be interesting to find out if there was much overlap between the two Levy model cornets.
+Jules Levy had lent his endorsement to Distin’s cornet starting in 1865, which was only a year or so after Courtois introduced its "Levy's Model" cornets and there is no reason to believe that Courtois stopped producing them in these years.
+The Distin endorsement seems to have ended shortly after the Boosey acquisition, but he again endorses cornets made by Henry Distin when he starts making them in 1878 in New York City.
 Indeed Jules Levy lent his name to quite a few makers for Levy model mouthpieces as well.
 I believe that I have at least six distinct makes of Levy model mouthpieces in my collection.
-The last photo shows the flamboyant Mr. Levy playing his Courtois cornet in the 1870s.
+The last photo above shows the flamboyant Mr. Levy playing his Courtois cornet in the 1870s.

 Another cornet by Distin has survived with original finish in the collection of Steve Ward is shown in the photos below.
 It is the same basic model and dimensions with the addition of the fourth valve and echo bell.
 It was made about two years earlier, making an interesting comparison.
 Take note of the slight differences in the bell stamping, “Distin & Co” being the name of the company after being acquired by Boosey & Co. and the appearance of the trumpet with “Distin” banner.
 It lacks the name and serial numbers on the second valve casing, although the serial number appears on the fourth valve.